Azure/monaco-kusto/README.md

 ## Changelog

+### 3.1.0-beta.3
+- Missing tokens are no longer added when formatting the queries.

 ### 3.0.1

 - Fix exception "Cannot read property 'getText' of null TypeError: Cannot read property 'getText' of null at e.parseDocumentV2"